abosh814/Crab/README.md

 what it gots
 #### Modular Loading
 You can reload basically everything but the module loader.
-Since the config can be changed at runtime, you could even add new modules (for the dense lads: this means new commands) at runtime without restarting the bot.
+Since the config can be changed at runtime, you could even add entire new modules at runtime without restarting the bot.
 #### Config can be changed at runtime
 Yeah i mean pretty self-explanatory
 Config holds everything from API auth code, admin discord keys to modules and repositories